azofeifa/Tfit/README.md

 3) MPI (this needs to installed and configured and serves as a wrapper for GCC, please visit https://www.open-mpi.org/faq/)

-##File Formats

 ##Bidir Module
-Bidir module scans across the genome for areas resembling bidirectional transcription by comparing a template mixture model (user provided parameters or parameters estimated from promoter regions) to a noise model (uniform distribution) by a Likelihood ratio score (LLR).
-In brief, the template mixture model is parameterized by -lambda (entry length or amount of skew), -sigma (variance in loading, error), -pi (strand bias, probability of forward strand data point), -w (pausing probability, how much bidirectional signal to elongation/noise signal), -foot_print (distance between divergent peaks).
+The bidir module scans across the genome for areas resembling bidirectional transcription by comparing a fixed template mixture model (user provided parameters or parameters estimated from promoter regions) to a noise model (uniform distribution) by a Likelihood ratio score (LLR).
+In brief, the template mixture model is parameterized by -lambda (entry length or amount of skew), -sigma (variance in loading, error), -pi (strand bias, probability of forward strand data point) and -w (pausing probability, how much bidirectional signal to elongation/noise signal).
 Neighoring genomic coordinates where the LLR exceeds some user defined threshold (-bct flag) are joined and are returned as a bed file (chrom[tab]start[tab]stop[newline]).
 An example of a bed file is provided below:

 ![Alt text](https://github.com/azofeifa/Tfit/blob/master/images/bed_file_example.png)

 Perhaps the most important user input file is the "BedGraph" File corresponding to the forward and reverse strad.
 This file is simple (chrom[tab]start[tab]stop[tab]coverage[newline]).
 Importantly, start and stop should be integer valued.
-Although coveraged can be a float, we recommend this to be an integer as well, i.e. normalization by millions mapped for example may lead to numerical degeneracies in the optimization routine.
+Although coverage can be a float, we recommend this to be an integer as well, i.e. normalization by millions mapped for example may lead to numerical degeneracies in the optimization routine.
 An example bedgraph file is listed below.

 ![Alt text](https://github.com/azofeifa/Tfit/blob/master/images/bedgraph_joint_example.png)